prettier/prettier/website/blog/2023-10-09-curious-ternaries.md

 Another developer had this to say:

 > My first hour with the rule on, it felt a little odd.
-But by hour two, I’d used it a few times to solve problems that otherwise would have been ugly refactors to if statements.
+But by hour two, I’d used it a few times to solve problems that otherwise would have been ugly refactors to `if` statements.
 I’m not going back.

-> I used to hate nested ternaries, but I also hate restructuring a nice line of code into if-else statements.
-The new rule adds an understandable, linear if-else if-else expression to the language and is much nicer than multiple ternaries as nested branches.
+> I used to hate nested ternaries, but I also hate restructuring a nice line of code into `if-else` statements.
+The new rule adds an understandable, linear `if-else`, `if-else` expression to the language and is much nicer than multiple ternaries as nested branches.

-So we felt we had a winning formula, but it could be a jarring introduction to the community.
+So we felt we had a winning formula, but we knew it could be a jarring introduction to the community.

 As a result, we decided to put this new formatting behind a temporary `--experimental-ternaries` option for a few months, and in the meantime go ahead and ship what the community has been clammering for: [indented ternaries](https://github.com/prettier/prettier/pull/9559).

-## Overview
+## Styling Overview

 So what does this new style look like, anyway?